 - Develop specific skills needed to pursue your interests abroad.

 - Get advice from development professionals on the most useful classes you can take at Mines.

 - Practice and develop leadership skills through service learning, volunteer work, or internships.
-(Working on sustainable-development projects with Mines student organizations like Mines Without Borders or Hike for Help is a great way to get started.
-Join by signing into OrgSync with your Mines MultiPass and picking a club from the Organizations list.)
+Working on sustainable-development projects overseas with Mines student organizations like Mines Without Borders or Hike for Help is a great way to get started, though any leadership or volunteer experience is appreciated.
+Join a club by signing into Engage (formerly OrgSync) with your Mines MultiPass and picking a club from the Organizations list.

 - Make yourself a highly competitive applicant for Peace Corps volunteer positions — or jobs in government and industry generally.

 - Receive a certificate and recognition as an official Mines Peace Corps Prep graduate.